-There is a VirtualBox Image we provide with the prerequisites along with Android SDK and NDK preinstalled to ease your installation woes.
+There is a VirtualBox Image we provide with the prerequisites along with the Android SDK and NDK preinstalled to ease your installation woes.
 You can download it from here.

 You need the minimal environment for building python.
 Note that other libraries might need other tools (cython is used by some recipes, and ccache to speedup the build):